lars-3010/mcp-context-forge/docs/docs/best-practices/mcp-best-practices.md

 - Must start from a secure base (e.g., latest Red Hat UBI10 minimal image `registry.access.redhat.com/ubi10-minimal:10.0-1755721767`)
 - Should use `uv` or `pdm` to install dependencies via `pyproject.toml`
-- Must run the server using the same entry point as `make serve`
+- Must run the server using the same entry point as `task serve`
 - Should expose relevant ports (`EXPOSE 8080`)
 - Should define a non-root user for runtime